zknill/points/README.md

 +-------+--------+-----+
 ```

-If column headers are passed to the init command then the defailts of `name` and `points` will be used.
+If no column headers are passed to the init command then the defaults of `name` and `points` will be used.

 ####`add`